The Role of Mast Cells

 However, if too many of these nifty cells get activated at the same time or they proliferate wildly, unpleasant symptoms and disorders result.
 See My Own Struggle with Mast Cells Gone Wild for an example.

-An extreme form of mast cell disregulation is Systemic Mastocytosis (in which the body over produces mast cells in multiple organs, including bone marrow) and a serious condition called Mast Cell Activation Syndrome (where a trigger activates even a normal number of mast cells to release their mediators too easily) results.
+An extreme form of mast cell dysregulation is Systemic Mastocytosis (in which the body over produces mast cells in multiple organs, including bone marrow) and a serious condition called Mast Cell Activation Syndrome (where a trigger activates even a normal number of mast cells to release their mediators too easily) results.

 In Systemic Mastocytosis, these mediators can cause a range of symptoms in children and adults, including shortness of breath, low blood pressure, hives and swelling, itching, nausea and vomiting, diarrhea, fainting, headache, uterine cramps and bleeding, skin rashes, flushing, abdominal pain, bloating, musculoskeletal pain and lesions and anaphylaxis.
 These symptoms can be triggered by heat, cold, physical or emotional stress, perfumes or other odors, medications, insect stings and foods.
 (American Academy of Allergy, Asthma and Immunology, 2013) (Mastocytosis Society, 2011)